magento/merchdocs/src/sales-channels/asc/amazon-manually-update-incomplete-listing.md

 title: Update Required Info (Incomplete Listing)
 ---

-Listings that display on the _Incomplete_ tab include your Magento catalog products that meet your Amazon eligibility requirements as defined in your listing rules but are missing information required by Amazon before listing.
+Listings that display on the _Incomplete_ tab include your Commerce catalog products that meet your Amazon eligibility requirements as defined in your listing rules but are missing information required by Amazon before listing.

 ## Update required info (Unable to Assign To Amazon Listing)